key-lime-box/dynamic-table/README.md

    format is based on the moment.js format.
  * `editor`: Instance of the editor used to allow this cell to be edited.
  * `cssClass` : Specify a css class that is applied to this column.
-If a string is supplied the class is applied to all columns.
+If a string is supplied the class is applied to all cells in that column.
 Alternatively a function can be supplied that returns the class dynamically.
 The function is of the following format `function(aColumn, aValue, aDisplayValue)`.
-The `aColumn` parameter gets passed the column data, the`aValue` parameter gets passed the original value and the `aDisplayValue` gets passed the string which is to be rendered.
+The `aColumn` parameter gets passed the column data, the `aValue` parameter gets passed the original value and the `aDisplayValue` gets passed the string which is to be rendered.